RamiZregat/reading-notes/401-Reading-Class-02.md

 Express|It is a web framework written in JS and hosted by node.js Routing|Routing is the process of selecting a path for traffic in a network or between or across multiple networks.
 Broadly, routing is performed in many types of networks, including circuit-switched networks, such as the public switched telephone network, and computer networks, such as the Internet.
 WRRC|web request/response cycle traces how a user’s request flows through the app.

+**- Which 3 things had you heard about previously and now have better clarity on?**

+- middleware
+- the backend development
+- testing

+**- Which 3 things are you hoping to learn more about in the upcoming lecture/demo?**

+- CI/CD
+- How can i test the whole project
+- routing

+**- What are you most excited about trying to implement or see how it works?**

+that its actually works with me :)